IOWA NUMISMATIC ASSOCIATION

 Section 3.
 Any person under the age of 18 years and sponsored by a Senior Iowa Numismatic Association member may be considered for Junior membership.

 Section 1.
 The elective officers of’ this Association shall be a President, a First and a Second Vice-President, and a Secretary-Treasurer.
-All officers shall be elected at the first regular meeting of the calendar year and shill held office until their successors are elected and Qualify.
+All officers shall be elected at the first regular meeting of the calendar year and shall hold office until their successors are elected and Qualify.

 Section 2.
-The president shall preside at all meeting, and in his absence this duty shall fall on the other officers in the order named in Section 1 hereof.
+The president shall preside at all meetings, and in his absence this duty shall fall on the other officers in the order named in Section 1 hereof.